aj-rom/pollen-site/README.md

 Navigate to the directory you just cloned and run `$ bundle install`

+Ensure that you have a PostgreSQL server up and running and fill out the related information within the `.env` file.

+Once you have PostgreSQL setup and running, run `$ rake db:setup`

 To seed the database with some fake data as of right now, run `$ rake db:seed` which will set up our database.

 Next to get our application up and running, run `rails s`